Fusion-Party-Aus/Formal-Documents/Constitution.md

 6. Applications to form a Branch:
     a.
 Applications are submitted in writing to the Committee by the prospective Branch.
     b.
 Application must include:
-       i) the minutes of the meeting where the prospective Branch members voted to form a Branch of the Association. ii) the minutes of the meeting where the prospective Branch members agreed to the purposes of the Association as per sub rule (4). iii) a list of current members of the prospective Branch. iv) a name and contact details for a person nominated by the prospective Branch to act as liaison during the application process.
+       i. the minutes of the meeting where the prospective Branch members voted to form a Branch of the Association. ii. the minutes of the meeting where the prospective Branch members agreed to the purposes of the Association as per sub rule (4). iii. a list of current members of the prospective Branch. iv) a name and contact details for a person nominated by the prospective Branch to act as liaison during the application process.
         v) the rules of the prospective Branch
     c.
 As soon as practicable after an application for membership is received, the Committee must decide by resolution whether to accept or reject the application.